Esri/AuGeo/README.md

 ## How to use the app

-Available for free in the [iTunes](http://links.esri.com/esrilabs/augeo/ios) and [Google Play](http://links.esri.com/esrilabs/augeo/android) stores, you can also download desktop installation files for the app from these urls
+Available for free in the [iTunes](http://links.esri.com/esrilabs/augeo/ios) and [Google Play](http://links.esri.com/esrilabs/augeo/android) and [Microsoft](http://links.esri.com/esrilabs/augeo/windowsstore) stores, you can also download desktop installation files for the app from these urls

 http://links.esri.com/esrilabs/augeo/windows